That Which Flows From This

-During this residency I deviated from Adele Clarke’s ‘Situational analysis’, which proposes a method for mapping complexity.
-Each post that I submitted responded to one of the tactics Clarke uses to map and understand a context.
-However rather than taking on the role of researcher exploring other I used my own biography and experience, re-visiting the coastal village where I grew up and where I now live.
 The experience of undertaking this residency allowed me the space to really grapple with my relationship to this place.
 A place where I have a deep affinity but also dislike for reasons that have never been clear to me.
 During the residency I undertook a psycho-geographic approach, walking each day, photographing and talking to people about the village.
-I came to understand that the contradiction in my own experience was a response to the poor design, the bad architecture and the limited use of materials in a number of developments in the post war period, it could be abbreviated as crushing banality!
-These developments crowd the historic centre of the village but make no reference to the local grain or existing roads and pathways.
-In effect, they are fields of houses, commodities; rationalised economic units.
-However it became clear to me that not only is this housing impoverished in terms of design and therefore its contribution to the culture of the village, it is also a symptom of a changing post-war society.
+I came to understand that the contradiction in my own experience was a response to the crushing banality of the post-war development of the village, where fields of houses are tacked on to its edges creating an ever-sprawling uniformity of design and scale.
+These developments amount to fields of characterless housing, commodities; rationalised economic units that are not built for legacy, longevity, and community but are simply the result of cause and effect, supply meeting demand.
+Capitalism in its most naked form, made visible.
+It became clear to me that not only is this housing impoverished in terms of design and therefore its contribution to the culture of the village, it is also a symptom of a changing post-war society.
 A historic move away from ‘community’ towards ‘independence’ – the suggestion that we must all be able to function alone or in

 nuclear family units.

 These houses also speak of things that we have lost.
 A connection to the deeper rhythms of landscape.
 The body.
 The distance which has grown between ‘the land’ and us, so that we have become viewers of ‘nature’ rather than part of its complex ecologies.